hphelion/documentation/commercial/GA1/commerical.services-overview.md

 See [Overview of the Volume Operations Service](/helion/openstack/services/volume/overview).

-**Metering Operations**.
+**Metering**.
 The Metering service enables a single infrastructure to collect measurements throughout your cloud environment.
 Also known as **Ceilometer**.

 See [Overview of the Metering Service](/helion/openstack/services/reporting/overview/).